Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Preliminaries

 \subsection{Partial Smoothness}

-We are now ready to define partial smoothness of a function as introduced in \cite{Lew02}, which defines large class of functions including the loss and regularization functions that are typically used in Machine Learning (see \cite[Section~3]{VDP+17} for an extensive list of examples).
-The definition lifts key properties for handling constraint sets (for example, active set approaches) to the world of non-smooth functions in more generality. \begin{DEF}[Partial Smoothness] Let $\map{f}{\spVar}{\eR}$ be proper and lower semi-continuous and $\manif\subset\spVar$ be a set.
-We say that $f$ is partly smooth at a point $\x\in\manif$ relative to $\manif$ if the following conditions hold: \begin{enumerate} \item (Regularity:) $f$ is regular at $\x$ and $\partial f (\x) \neq \emptyset$. \item (Smoothness:) $\manif$ is a $C^2$-smooth manifold and $\rstDom f \manif$ is $C^2$ around $\x$. \item (Sharpness:) $\spNor\x = \spPar \partial f(\x)$. \item (Continuity:) $\partial f$ is continuous at $\x$ relative to $\manif$. \end{enumerate} We call $f$ partly smooth relative to $\manif$ if $f$ is partly smooth at every $\x\in\manif$ relative to $\manif$. \end{DEF} \begin{REM} The first condition in Definition~\ref{def:part:C2} is automatically satisfied when $f$ is convex on $\ri (\dom f)$ and $\x \in \ri (\dom f)$.
-However when $f$ is non-convex, this assumption needs to be verified additionally.
-For more on regularity, we request the reader to look into \cite[Chapter~8]{RW98}. \end{REM}
+Partial smoothness \cite{Lew02} defines a large class of functions including the loss and regularization functions \cite[Section~3]{VDP+17} that are typically used in Machine Learning.
+The definition lifts key properties for handling constraint sets (for example, active set approaches) to the world of non-smooth functions in more generality. \begin{definition}[Partial Smoothness] Let $\map{f}{\spVar}{\eR}$ be proper and lower semi-continuous and $\manif\subset\spVar$ be a set.
+We say that $f$ is partly smooth at a point $\x\in\manif$ relative to $\manif$ if the following conditions hold: \begin{enumerate}[label=(\roman*)] \item (Regularity:) $f$ is regular at every point close to $\x$ and $\partial f (\x) \neq \emptyset$. \item (Smoothness:) $\manif$ is a $C^2$-smooth manifold and $\rstDom f \manif$ is $C^2$-smooth around $\x$. \item (Sharpness:) $\spNor\x = \spPar \partial f(\x)$. \item (Continuity:) $\partial f$ is continuous at $\x$ relative to $\manif$. \end{enumerate} We call $f$ partly smooth relative to $\manif$ if $f$ is partly smooth at every $\x\in\manif$ relative to $\manif$. \end{definition} \begin{remark} The first condition in Definition~\ref{def:part:C2} is automatically satisfied when $f$ is convex on $\ri (\dom f)$ and $\x \in \ri (\dom f)$.
+However when $f$ is non-convex, this assumption needs to be verified.
+For more on regularity, we refer the reader to \cite[Chapter~8]{RW98}. \end{remark}